-Does it help to go to the end of things to discover how to make a better beginning?
+Does it help us to explore the end of things to discover a path to a better beginning?

 Plan for Production

-Civil 3D allows us to do both at once with a wee bit of plan and execution.
-If you have corridor like survey data, get some form of an Alignment built post haste.
+Civil 3D allows us to prepare for and execute both design and publication processes together with a bit of plan and execution.
+If you have corridor like design or survey data, get some form of publication Alignment built post haste.
 This will reduce your production time.
-See the posts on Best Fit Alignments and Profile tools.
+The same is certainly true for our design processes and workflows.

 Alignment is a Publication Manager

-For new users you’re also stuck with the fact that you have to have the Sheet layouts and the array of Civil 3D Styles built, worked out in detail, and at the ready.
-Since this is more than intimating for the newbie and even the Civil 3D skilled our Production Solutions do that out of the box.
+For new Civil 3D users, we are also stuck with the fact that we have to have the Sheet layouts and the array of Civil 3D Styles built, worked out in detail, and at the ready.
+Since this is more than intimating for the newbie, and even for the Civil 3D skilled, our Framework for Civil 3D products all provide those resources out of the box.

-To get the Sheet graphics and Sheet Set mechanics tweaked is only an AutoCAD level set of skills.
-We tell new customers to do this simple Sheet Set customization first for a good reason:
+To get the Sheet title block graphics and Sheet Set data mechanics tweaked only requires an AutoCAD level set of skills.
+We tell new Framework customers to do this Sheet Set customization first for a good reason.
+We must…

 Plan to Execute

-The View Frames and Match line properties employ the power of Civil 3D Name templates.
+The View Frame and Match Line properties employ the power of Civil 3D Name Templates.
 Plan ahead.
-If you want Station details on the match lines and employ an alphabetic scheme you can get them with only a minor tweak to the Name Template details before you generate the View Frames for the Group.
-The idea here is to save you work not make you work more.
+If you want Station details on the Match Lines and employ an alphabetic scheme you can get them with only a minor tweak to the Name Template details before you generate the View Frames for the Group.
+The idea of Name Templates is to save us work not make us work more because we were unprepared.

-We made a Topo Grid AddOn based on Alignments in part with this dual purpose of annotation and publication mechanics.
-See the video.
-Alignments do work for Plan publication too if you are paying attention.
+Alignment-based publication does work for Site Plan publication too if you pay attention.
+We built a Topo Grid AddOn based on Alignments in part with this dual purpose of annotation and publication mechanics.
+See The Topo Grids AddOn video.

 - Does the publication Alignment have to be in the View Frame?
 Not really.

-Maybe you want to employ the Right of Way or an off page Section line or something similar?
+Maybe we want to employ the Right of Way or an off-page Section line or something similar?

-- Recognize it is often it is easier to blow off bad View Frames and add new Frames back in.
+- Recognize it is often it is easier to delete bad View Frames and add new Frames back in.